-In this article, I'll explain the various contact management features we offer.
-I'll also give examples of when you might use these features and where to find them in the app.
+In this article, you'll learn about the various contact management features we offer.
+We'll also provide examples of when you might use these features and where to find them in your ActiveCampaign account.

 What is a contact?

 A contact is a unique email address.
 You can create a contact with only an email address (no other information is needed).
 You cannot create a contact without an email address.